txaj/puppet-module-collectd/README.md

 ####Class: `collectd::plugin::python`

-`modulepath` is path to Python modules, this is global setting for all Python modules.
+ * `modulepath` is path to Python modules, this is global setting for all Python modules
+ * `modules` a Hash containing configuration of Python modules, where the key is the module name

-NOTE: Since `v3.4.0` has changed syntax of this plugin.
+NOTE: Since `v3.4.0` the syntax of this plugin has changed.
 Make sure to update your existing configuration.
 Now you can specify multiple Python modules at once:

 ```puppet
 class { 'collectd::plugin::python':